Mick (DJ)

 Mick Batyske, known by his stage name DJ MICK (also sometimes styled as MICK) and formerly Mick Boogie, is an American DJ and entrepreneur.
 He is an A-list DJ and spun private parties for celebrities including Kanye West, LeBron James, Jay-Z and Will Smith.
 In addition to his mix tape releases, he has performed in venues internationally, including New York City, Dubai, Tokyo, Las Vegas, and Los Angeles.
 As an entrepreneur, he has invested in various start-up companies including Localeur, in which he is also an advisor and consultant.

 Early life and education

 Mick was born in Youngstown, Ohio.
 He attributes his musical taste to the different songs he listened to as a child.
 His mother bought him records when he was young and he also learned to play the piano and drums while attending school.
 He attended John Carroll University where he earned both a bachelor's degree and MBA.
 While attending John Carroll, he worked as a radio DJ for WJCU 88.7, and later for Power 107.5 and Z107.9.
 While attending grad school, he decided to turn his music hobby into a career.
 After graduating college, he became the official DJ of the Cleveland Cavaliers.
-In 2008, decided to move to New York City and ended up moving to Brooklyn, New York.
+In 2008, he decided to move to New York City and ended up moving to Brooklyn, New York.